The French land agency 'SAFER' has a right of first purchase on a great deal of rural property in France, so what are the rules that apply?

 In the process of purchase of the property, ‘purging’ of the rights of SAFER is carried out by the notaire, whose responsibility it is to write to SAFER asking them if they want to buy the property.

 SAFER have two months from the date they are notified of the details of the prospective sale to make up their mind.
-If you are in a hurry, there is an ‘express’ service to get their response, provided you are prepared to pay extra for it.
+If you are in a hurry, there is an ‘express’ service to get their response, provided you are prepared to pay extra for it, although SAFER are not always prepared to accept the service.

 In practice, although SAFER are omnipresent in the sale of strictly agricultural land and buildings, the vast majority of other rural property sales go through without them showing any interest.